cuba-platform/dashboard-addon/README.md

 Dashboard public methods:
  - `setDashboardModel` sets a dashboard model to frame.
  - `getDashboardModel` returns a dashboard model of frame.
+ - `setDashboardMode` sets a type of the dashboard view.
+In VIEW mode it can display only non-editable canvas and DESIGNER mode is default mode with widget palette and component structure tree.
+ - `getDashboardMode` returns a dashboard display mode type.

 ## Structure
 Main components of this application component: